cloudevents/spec/json-format.md

 document.
 The document is a JSON array filled with CloudEvents in the [JSON Event format][JSON-format].

-Although the *JSON Batch Format* builds ontop of the *JSON Format*, it should be considered as a separate format: a valid implementation of the *JSON Format* doesn't have to support it.
+Although the *JSON Batch Format* builds ontop of the *JSON Format*, it is considered as a separate format: a valid implementation of the *JSON Format* doesn't need to support it.
 The *JSON Batch Format* MUST NOT be used when only support for the *JSON Format* is indicated.

 ### 4.1.
 Mapping CloudEvents